-Piazza Venezia is the center of Rome.
-It is the intersection that connects many of Rome’s main roads together.
-This main intersection of the city connects you to all the things you can do in Rome as a visitor or local.
-That said, there are literally tons of things to do in this very Piazza – it’s action-packed!
+Piazza Venezia is the center of Rome and the point where many of Rome’s main roads connect.
+This main intersection of the city connects you to all the top things to do in Rome, but there are loads of things to do in this very Piazza—it’s action-packed!
 Here are the top things to see near Piazza Venezia, plus restaurant recommendations.

 1. Altare della Patria

-The official name of the structure is the Victor Emmanuel II Monument or Vittoriano in Italian but it is often referred to as the Alter della Patria which refers to a shrine with a burning flame, that of ancient Rome, dedicated to the unknown soldier.
-It has also been referred to as the Italian Wedding Cake since it – well looks like a massive wedding cake.
+The official name of the structure is the Victor Emmanuel II Monument or Vittoriano in Italian but it is often referred to as the Altare della Patria, which refers to a shrine with a burning flame, that of ancient Rome, dedicated to the unknown soldier.
+It has also been referred to as the Italian Wedding Cake since it looks like a massive wedding cake.

 The building has been heavily associated with Fascism since Piazza Venezia was the location Mussolini chose for many of his parades and speeches.
-All fascist symbols have been removed from the structure and square but living in Rome, many locals spoke of the building as a beautiful structure but a reminder of near-term Italian failures.
-The structure points towards Rome’s ancient history since the city has so few victories in the last hundred or so years.
+All fascist symbols have been removed from the structure and square.
+However, many locals in Rome spoke of the building as a beautiful structure but a reminder of recent Italian failures.
+The structure points to Rome’s ancient history because the city has had so few victories in the last hundred or so years.

-That said, I think its a pretty impressive structure at least architecturally.
-Victor Emmanuel II is featured in the center on horseback (equestrian).
-Emmanuel is flanked & framed on either side by propylaea which are greek style gateways.
-On the very top of each stands a massive four horses drawn chariot (quadriga) pulling Winged-Victoria.
+That said, I think it’s a pretty impressive structure architecturally.
+Victor Emmanuel II is featured in the center on horseback.
+He is flanked and framed on either side by propylaea, which are greek style gateways.
+On the very top of each stands a massive four-horse-drawn chariot (quadriga) pulling winged Victoria.
 Victoria is the Greek goddess Nike and represents victory.

-While the government cannot seem to get their sheets together, the unified nation has accomplished far more than people speak about in the last 100 years.
+While the government has had difficulties, the unified nation has accomplished far more than people speak about in the last 100 years.
 The phrase “made in Italy” is synonymous with high-quality craftsmanship.
-That feeds into many sectors, from textiles to cars and fashion.
-Speaking of which, many of the world’s premier fashion houses hail from Italy from sunglasses to shoes.
+That feeds into many sectors from textiles to cars and fashion.
+Speaking of which, many of the world’s premier fashion houses hail from Italy.

-Personally, I think the building is beautiful, iconic and I am happy to have it as one of the many landmarks in Rome.
-A really great feature, the elevator (up next), which gets you to a terrace with fantastic views.
+Personally, I think the building is beautiful and iconic—one of the many great landmarks in Rome.
+It also has a really great feature, the elevator (up next), which gets you to a terrace with fantastic views.

 2. Panoramic Terrace

-Getting to the Terrace is pretty easy and you don’t have to enter the monument/museum to access the elevator.
+Getting to the terrace is pretty easy and you don’t have to enter the monument/museum to access the elevator.
 The elevator is surprisingly empty as nobody really knows it exists.
-Enter the front gates of the monument and start heading up the steps.
+Enter the front gates of the monument and head up the steps.
 While looking at the monument, keep right and walk around to the back of the building.
-Once at the back you’ll see a large glass elevator.
+Once at the back, you’ll see a large glass elevator.
 Take the elevator and enjoy the views.

 3. Trajan’s Column

-Trajan’s column is an incredible monument and surviving piece of propaganda from the 2nd century AD.
-The column has an incredible history and plays a very important role in in our ability to put together ancient timelines.
+Trajan’s column is an incredible monument and surviving piece of propaganda from the second century A.D.
+The column has an incredible history and plays a very important role in our ability to put together ancient timelines.
 The column, built in approximately A.D.
-113, is 114 feet tall (35 meters) and honors Emperor Trajan for his conquests in Dacia or modern-day Romania.
+113, is 114 feet tall (35 meters) and honors Emperor Trajan for his conquests in Dacia, modern-day Romania.
 It is located in Trajan’s Forum, also dedicated to the late emperor.

-It is an incredible feat of engineering by none other than Apollodorus of Damascus who is one of the most influential architects of all time.
+It is an incredible feat of engineering by none other than Apollodorus of Damascus—one of the most influential architects of all time.
 He can take credit for two of the best-preserved buildings in Rome.
 The structure is built of 20 massive Carrara marble cylinders stacked on top of a base.

-The symbolism goes further.
-Trajan’s Forum is home to Trajan’s market which was a multi-level market that even featured luxury apartments in the center.
-Yep, Romans wanted the same material stuff we do!
-Prior to the market being built there was a massive hill here.
-How high?
-You guessed right, 114 feet tall.
-Trajan builds a massive phalic symbol the size of the hill he moved with him on top.
-Amazing.
+The symbolism goes deeper still.
+Trajan’s Forum is home to Trajan’s market, which was a multi-level market that featured luxury apartments at its center.
+Romans, it seems, wanted the same material stuff we do.
+Before the market was built in this location, there was a massive 114-foot hill.
+So, Trajan built a massive phallic symbol the size as the hill it replaced with him on top—amazing.

 Address: Via dei Fori Imperiali